Krowos1/remove-blank-lines-on-paste/README.md

 # Installation

 - Download or clone this repository.
-- Copy the plugin folder into your Obsidian plugins directory:
+- Copy the plugin folder into your plugins directory:
 -YourVault/.obsidian/plugins/remove-blank-lines-on-paste/

 Make sure the folder contains: